Who we are and What we want

 A good friend of ours - Dave Zilavy built us an amazingly ingenious market table - for $30 - which he painted "market green".
 Made from an old hollow door, he added hinged and angled (so the trays would tip towards the customers) supports for shelves.
 He also made shelves that slid into brackets under the table, to hold the sprouts we had in reserve.
 The table was so cool, it changed the way venders displayed their goods for years to come - and it folded up so we could stow it in our van.
 He also built us racks to hold trays of sprouts in our van.
 Thanks Dave!

-Sam came that August.
+Sam came that summer.
 He went to market every Saturday (April-November) from the time he was a month old until we stopped going - in 2003.
 We roamed the State Capitol - exploring every nook and cranny - Sam loved to sit on the badger statue outside of the Governor's office - and he grew to be a great city kid - riding his plastic big-wheelish tricycle like an X-Gamer through the throngs of people, on our way to the main library where we would check out dozens of books weekly.
 But I'm getting ahead of myself.

 As that first market season approached its end and a long cold Wisconsin winter stretched out before us (the first we'd spend in our log cabin), we determined that we needed some way to keep making money.
 We took samples of our sprouts to other stores in Madison.
 We were selling all our sprouts in bulk at that point, so we also showed the stores bulk containers and signage (home made of course), and a brochure full of nutritional information and recipes, which our friend Lillian Sizemore made for us (Thanks Lil!).
 We landed a few stores in Madison (including Willy St. Co-op, Magic Mill Natural Foods and another tiny co-op who's name eludes me as I write), and entered into the wholesale sprout business.
 We started growing sprouts to order, for the stores (no more market leftovers) and would deliver them before market.
 When we sold only at market I would get up at 3AM on Saturday, get everything ready, and we would be off at 4 to get to Madison by 6.
 With the wholesale addition, we had to get going an hour earlier (it became a 1AM departure in another year, as business grew) - so we could deliver the sprouts to the stores before heading to market.
 We would leave trays of sprouts on their loading docks in the middle of the night.
 Imagine that!
 Life sure was simple back then.
 Sleep deprived, but simple.